 - Dietary ingredients may also influence the antioxidant requirement (i.e., an increased need for vitamin E in high-fat diets).

 - Superoxide dismutase and glutathione peroxidase are important elements of the antioxidant system.Selenium is an integral component of glutathione peroxidase.

 - Vitamin E, vitamin C and lipoic acid are other important nutrients that function as antioxidants.

-Vita Flex understands the importance of keeping your performance horse in top competitive form.
+Vita Flex Pro understands the importance of keeping your performance horse in top competitive form.
 Removing free radicals that have formed in the horse’s body and preventing more from forming is an important part of keeping horses in peak condition.
-Vita Flex Nutrition has the right products to win the fight against free radicals.
-The selenium found in Vita Flex® E & Selenium is an important component of glutathione peroxidase, which protects horses against oxidative stress.
-Vita Flex also carries non-enzymatic antioxidants that help fight free radicals, including Pure C™, a vitamin C supplement, E-5000™ for vitamin E, and Lactanase® formulation, which contains lipoic acid.
+Vita Flex Pro has the right products to win the fight against free radicals.
+The selenium found in Vita Flex Pro® E & Selenium is an important component of glutathione peroxidase, which protects horses against oxidative stress.
+Vita Flex Pro also carries non-enzymatic antioxidants that help fight free radicals, including Pure C™, a vitamin C supplement, E-5000™ for vitamin E, and Lactanase® formulation, which contains lipoic acid.